broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 The main output files are:

-* EnhancerPredictions.txt: all element-gene pairs with scores above the provided threshold.
-Only includes expressed genes
+* **EnhancerPredictions.txt**: all element-gene pairs with scores above the provided threshold.
+Only includes expressed genes.
+* **EnhancerPredictionsFull.txt**: same as above but includes more columns.
+See <https://docs.google.com/spreadsheets/d/1UfoVXoCxUpMNPfGypvIum1-RvS07928grsieiaPX67I/edit?usp=sharing> for column definitions
-* EnhancerPredictions.bedpe: Same as above in .bedpe format.
+* **EnhancerPredictions.bedpe**: Same as above in .bedpe format.
 Can be visualized in IGV.
+* **genes/*.prediction.txt.gz**: ABC scores for all candidate elements for a specific gene.
+Includes non-expressed genes and pairs with scores below the threshold (use ```--skip_gene_files``` to skip generating these files)
-* EnhancerPredictionsAllPutative.txt.gz: ABC scores for all element-gene pairs.
-Includes non-expressed genes and pairs with scores below the threshold. (use ```--make_all_putative``` to generate this file)
+* **EnhancerPredictionsAllPutative.txt.gz**: ABC scores for all element-gene pairs.
+Includes non-expressed genes and pairs with scores below the threshold. (use ```--make_all_putative``` to generate this file).
+This file is a concatenation of all the genes/*.prediction.txt.gz files.

 The default threshold of 0.02 corresponds to 70% recall and 63% precision in the Fulco et al 2019 dataset.
-Columns are further defined in https://docs.google.com/spreadsheets/d/1UfoVXoCxUpMNPfGypvIum1-RvS07928grsieiaPX67I/edit?usp=sharing

 ## Defining Candidate Enhancers
 'Candidate elements' are the set of putative enhancers for which ABC scores will be computed.
 In computing the ABC score, the product of DNase-seq (or ATAC-seq) and H3K27ac ChIP-seq reads will be counted in the candidate element.
 Thus the candidate elements should be regions of open (nucleasome depleted) chromatin of sufficient length to capture H3K27ac marks on flanking nucleosomes.
 In Fulco et al 2019, we defined candidate regions to be 500bp (150bp of the DHS peak extended 175bp in each direction).